Extracting the Alcock-Paczynski signal from voids: A novel approach via reconstruction: Robustness tests

 \subsection{Sensitivity to the covariance matrices}

 In the analyses presented in Section~\ref{sec: results}, we used a covariance matrix estimated through jackknife resampling.
 This approach is consistent with standard practice in the literature and is particularly advantageous in situations where mock catalogs are unavailable.
+Here, we consider an alternative method in which the covariance matrix is computed directly from the VGCF measurements obtained from the 100 mock catalogs.
+Figs.~\ref{fig: cov jk} and \ref{fig: cov mocks} show the normalized covariance matrices, defined as